Staff Extranet >

-If your test is positive, you must not leave your home at all and not have visitors for 10 days (or 14 days if you share your home with others).
+If your test is positive, you must not leave your home at all and not have visitors for 10 days.
 You will also be asked to provide details of your recent contact to NHS Test and Trace.
 You must self-isolate if you live with someone who has symptoms.

 If you are not experiencing symptoms but have tested positive for COVID-19, self-isolate for at least 10 days, starting from the day the test was taken.
 If you develop symptoms during this isolation period, restart your 10-day isolation from the day you developed symptoms.

 After 10 days, if you still have a temperature you should continue to self-isolate and seek medical advice.
 You do not need to self-isolate after 10 days if you only have a cough or loss of sense of smell or taste, as these symptoms can last for several weeks after the infection has gone.